navazjm/azile/README.md

 > Note: The install script runs the commands found in the following CMake section.
 > Use `sudo` to move `Azile` executable into `/usr/local/bin/`.
 This requires
-> elevated privilages and allows you to use `Azile` from any directory
+> elevated privileges and allows you to use `Azile` from any directory

 ##### CMake